Book of the Cock: Description and contents

 The Book of the Cock is a Geʽez narrative of the passion of Jesus (a passion gospel).
 It is likely based on a vorlage (an earlier version) in Arabic or Greek.
 It was probably written in the 400s or 500s.
 It uses material from the four gospels (Mark, Luke, Matthew, and John) and various other sources.

-It describes the final three days of Jesus's life, including a sequence where he reanimates a rooster who spies on Judas Iscariot plotting his betrayal of Jesus.
-The rooster tells Jesus and his disciples of the plan.
-Among other events, it describes John the Evangelist witnessing the crucifixion of Jesus, the conversations Jesus has with two thieves he is crucified alongside – Gestas (Awsēmobyā) and Demas (Salikonilidākki) – and various other miracles Jesus performed during his life.
+It describes the final three days of Jesus's life, including a sequence where he reanimated a previously roasted rooster that He sent to spy on Judas Iscariot when he (Judas) was plotting to betray Jesus.
+The rooster informed Jesus and his disciples of the plan.
+Among other events, the Book of the Rooster describes Saul of Tarsus' participation in the arrest, abuse and crucifixion of Jesus, the betrayal of Jesus by a female relative of Judas, a debate between Pilate and Herod about the culpability of Jesus, Mary's grief, John the Evangelist witnessing the crucifixion of Jesus, the conversations Jesus had with the two thieves he was crucified alongside – Gestas (Awsēmobyā) and Demas (Salikonilidākki) – and references to other miracles that Jesus performed during his life.

 The rooster may be based on the Ziz of Jewish mythology, a giant bird.

-Like the Gospel of Judas from the second century, it attempts to explain the betrayal of Judas before the Last Supper – an act which is traditionally seen as abrupt or lacking reason.
+Like the Gospel of Judas from the second century, the Book of the Rooster attempts to explain the betrayal of Judas before the Last Supper – an act which is traditionally seen as abrupt or lacking reason.

 History and cultural importance

-In the nineteenth century, the rooster sequence was thought to be a complete story; in 1985, biblical scholar Roger Crowley wrote that it was a sequence within a larger narrative.
+In the nineteenth century, the cockerel sequence was thought to be a complete story; in 1985, biblical scholar Roger Crowley wrote that it was a sequence within a larger narrative.